One of the most fascinating deserts in the world forms the natural boundary between the Indian subcontinent and mainland Asia.

 3. The area receives very little rainfall in just a few months a year

 The desert is an extremely arid region which means it receives very little rainfall every year.
-The yearly precipitation is estimated to be anywhere between 100 and 500 millimeters (4 to 20 inches), and most of it falls between the months of June and September.
+The yearly precipitation is estimated to be anywhere between 100 and 500 millimeters (4 to 20 inches), and most of it falls between June and September.

 There is, however, a clear difference between the extremely dry Marusthali region in the west, and the semiarid region in the east of the desert.
 This also means that most of the vegetation can be found in the eastern part.

-4. The desert features a number of large salt lakes
+4. The desert features several large salt lakes

-The desert features a number of great lakes which contain saltwater.
+The desert features several great lakes which contain saltwater.
 Some of these lakes are the Kuchaman, Didwana, Pachpadra, and Phalodi lake in Rajasthan, and the Kharaghoda lake in Gujarat.

 One of the most interesting facts about the Thar Desert is that the largest salt lake in India is located here as well, called the “Sambhar Salt Lake” in Rajasthan.